fwcd/mini-blocks/README.md

 # MiniBlocks

-A procedurally generated open-world sandbox game for macOS, inspired by Minecraft.
+A procedurally generated open-world sandbox game for macOS and iOS, inspired by Minecraft.

 ![Screenshot](screenshot.png)